clavery/grunt-generator/README.md

 #### Custom

 Custom template functions must return the rendered template as a string or a promise-like object that resolves to the rendered template (or rejects).
 You may also throw an exception on error.
-Return promise objects allows for asynchronous templating.
+Return a promise object if you need to perform asynchronous tasks.
 Note that the template function will be called *twice* for each page: once for the page itself and again when it is rendered into the template. grunt-generator uses the [Q library][q] for it's promises

 ```javascript
   generator: {